home-assistant/home-assistant.io/source/_integrations/shell_command.markdown

 ## Response

-Shell commands provide a service response in the form of a dictionary containing `stdout`, `stderr` and `returncode`.
-These can be used in automations to act upon the results of the command using [`response_variable`](/docs/scripts/service-calls#use-templates-to-handle-response-data).
+Shell commands provide a service response in a dictionary containing `stdout`, `stderr`, and `returncode`.
+These can be used in automations to act upon the command results using [`response_variable`](/docs/scripts/service-calls#use-templates-to-handle-response-data).

 ## Examples